-One day in April a few years ago, I had just decided to go with my parents to Málaga, to drive my sister from one soccer training camp to the next.
+One day in April, I had just decided to go with my parents to Málaga, to drive my sister from one soccer training camp to the next.
 She’s a professional soccer player, yes I just had to throw that in there *proud sister here*.

 Anyways, that night I saw a picture of the Puente Nuevo bridge on Pinterest.
 For some strange reason, it was the first I’d ever seen or heard of Ronda.
 I immediately clicked on the photo to find out where it was located, as it didn’t even seem real.
 To me, it looked like something out of Game of Thrones or some other fantasy world.

 But as it turned out, Ronda is indeed real and to my surprise, located just two hours by train from where we were headed.
 I took it as a sign that I was meant to visit Ronda and quickly convinced my parents to come with me on a little day trip from Málaga to Ronda by train.